ewanc26/rustlings/README.md

 - **Session 1:** Completed Sections 0–6
   - Took around 2.5 hours
   - Getting familiar with Rust syntax and compiler feedback
+- **Session 2:** Completed Sections 7-9
+  - Took around 1.25 hours because I was an idiot with the enums
+  - Glad its over

 ## Environment